 Recreational fishing may occur to provide food for personal use, as a leisure activity, or as a combination of the two.
 The recreational community includes local residents, multi-species charter operators and lodges, and visiting anglers and boaters.
-In 2015, 343,485 anglers fished in BC's tidal waters recreational fishery.
+In the 2016/2017 recreational angling season, 331,285 anglers fished in BC's tidal waters recreational fishery.
 Most (85%) were BC residents, with the remainder divided between Canadians from outside BC and visitors to Canada (Fisheries & Oceans Canada 2010).
 These activities provide a range of benefits to the participants as well as contribute directly and indirectly to economic activity.

 Recreational interest in harvesting shellfish species is directed mainly at crab, prawns and shrimp.
-The recreational harvest of red sea urchins is believed to be minimal.
+The recreational harvest of Red Sea Urchins is believed to be minimal.